imeckler/mote/README.md

-# slick
+# Mote

 The programmer's assistant.
 Discharge your burdens with style.

-Slick brings the development style found in Agda to Haskell, currently only as a vim plugin.
-In this section, I'll give an idea of what programming with the slick vim plugin is like.
+Mote brings the development style found in Agda to Haskell, currently only as a vim plugin.
+In this section, I'll give an idea of what programming with the Mote vim plugin is like.

 When you don't know how to complete a program, you type a `_` as a placeholder.
 For example, if we're writing a `map` function, we would put an underscore `_`